Notes on twisted homology and cohomology groups for the Wirtinger integral: Direct proof of ( )

-\begin{Ack} The authors are grateful to Professor Akihito Ebisu for pointing out the formula in \S\ref{sec:TPR-RHS}.
+\begin{Ack} The authors are grateful to Professor Akihito Ebisu for pointing out the idea used in Appendix~\ref{sec:direct-proof}.
 This work was supported by JSPS KAKENHI Grant Numbers JP20K14276 and JP24K06680. \end{Ack}